dansasser/form2mail/README.md

 A: Yes, you can modify the `ContactForm` model in `app/models/contact.py` to include additional fields, and adjust the `email_service.py` and `contact.py` accordingly.

-## Contributing to Contact Form Emailer
+## Contributing to Form2Mail

-If you're interested in contributing to **Contact Form Emailer**, feel free to submit issues or pull requests.
+If you're interested in contributing to **Form2Mail**, feel free to submit issues or pull requests.
 All contributions are welcome, and you can help improve this tool for the entire community.

 ## License